 Patch reports that Pascucci’s version of the tale is a take on discrimination: “[John] Buckout chops off his wife’s head, and burns down a barn full of slaves after learning that his wife had an affair with one of the slaves.
 Voodoo witches place a curse on Buckout and his two sons, turning them into albinos who must eat human flesh to get back their pigmentation.
 ‘It’s the ultimate price for being a racist,’ said Pascucci.”

-Have you driven to Buckhout Road and lived to tell the tale?
-Let me know in the comments.
+Have you driven to Buckout Road and lived to tell the tale?
+Let us know by emailing email@example.com.